changmw/chang-cantontese-input/foxpro/srh/mailing.list/readme.txt

 who was a programmer in the MIS team of the Data Processing Department.

-Mr. Fung left the company for studying about theology.
-That's also why I was recruited as a replacement programmer in the MIS Team.
+Mr. Fung left the company for studying about theology, and I was recruited as his replacement as programmer.